Addressing Alcohol and Other Drugs

-Much of the material below was drawn from the UN road safety collaboration drinking and driving manual which presents an excellent overview of the topic.
+Much of the material below was drawn from Drinking and driving: a road safety manual for decision-makers and practitioners, which presents an excellent overview of the topic.

 To be effective these actions need to be widely publicised, and publicity needs to be ongoing.
 Publicity also needs to be targeted to key groups.
-The penalties (fines or loss of licence, mandated use of alcohol ignition interlocks) need to be large enough to act as a deterrent and the public need to believe that there is a high likelihood that they will be caught if they drink and drive.
-Using these measures will eventually change community attitudes to drinking and driving.
+The penalties (fines, loss of licence, mandated use of alcohol ignition interlocks) need to be large enough to act as a deterrent and the public need to believe that there is a high likelihood that they will be caught if they drink and drive.
+Using these measures will eventually change community attitudes to drink driving behaviour.

 Setting and enforcing BAC limits

 In general, a law which defines an upper legal BAC limit is required so that police can enforce anti-drink driving laws.
-Most countries have adopted a BAC limit of either .05 or .08 grams per 100 ml of blood (g/dl) or 0.08 g/dl.
-The Global Status Report on Road Safety identifies a limit of 0.05 for all drivers and 0.02 g/dl for young and novice drivers as best practice.
+Most countries have adopted a BAC limit of either 0.05 grams per 100 ml of blood (g/dl) or 0.08 g/dl.
+The Global Status Report on Road Safety identifies a limit of 0.05 g/dl for the general population and 0.02 g/dl for young and novice drivers as best practice.
 The link between BAC and crash risk is shown by the graph (see Related Images).
-The graph shows that at a BAC of 0.15, a driver’s risk of crashing is over 20 times that of a driver who has a BAC of zero.
+The graph shows that at a BAC of 0.15 g/dl, a driver’s risk of crashing is over 20 times that of a driver who has a BAC of zero.

-Having in place sufficient enforcement activities such as providing police with powers to stop and test motorists at the roadside, sobriety checkpoints, random breath testing, and compulsory testing of all drivers involved in a crash are useful to show drivers that they are likely to be caught if they disobey BAC laws.
+Having in place sufficient enforcement activities such as providing police with powers to stop and test motorists at the roadside, random breath testing or sobriety checkpoints, and compulsory testing of all drivers involved in a crash are useful actions to show drivers that they are likely to be caught if they disobey BAC laws.
 The Guide to the Use of Penalties to Improve Road Safety shows that appropriate penalties are also important in discouraging drink driving and in communicating the seriousness of the behaviour.

 Designated driver and ride service programs

 A designated driver agrees to remain sober so he or she can drive others home after an event.
 This is an effective programme for young people who often share a vehicle and can take it in turns to be the designated driver to ensure that one member of the group remains sober.
 Some proprietors offer designated drivers free non-alcoholic drinks.
 Ride service programs also provide transport for people who have consumed alcohol and may otherwise drive.

 Alcohol ignition interlocks

 An alcohol ignition interlock can be fitted to motorcycles, cars and trucks.
 A vehicle fitted with an alcohol ignition interlock will not start unless the driver passes a breath test for BAC.
-Alcohol ignition interlocks are being used successfully in some developed countries to stop repeat offenders drinking and driving and are also being introduced for first time offenders in some jurisdictions.
+Alcohol ignition interlocks are used successfully in some developed countries to deter repeat offenders drinking and driving and are also being introduced for first time offenders in some jurisdictions.